oracle-samples/oci-streaming-datasync-sample/README.md

 [Functions](https://www.oracle.com/cloud-native/functions/)

 There is one Application, _DataSyncApplication_ .
 It has the following configuration variables.
+They are for defining the error stream OCIDs and Vault OCIDs.
+The error stream OCIDs are defined for demo purpose.
+Please add new error streams or modify the existing ones based on your business requirement. _Please note that, the _ReadDataStreamFunction_ code should be modified if chnages are made in the error stream definitions._

 ![Application configuration variables]( /image/ApplicationConfiguration.png "Application configuration variables")